6 Things You Should Know Before Visiting Barcelona

 No visit to Barcelona is complete without a stop at yet another Gaudi creation, Park Guell.

-This was built in the early 1900s at the behest of Count Eusebi Guell as a luxury planned community.
-Of the sixty houses planned only two were built.
+It was built in the early 1900s at the behest of Count Eusebi Guell as a luxury planned community.
+Of the sixty houses planned, only two were built.
 It became a public park in 1926.

-The Monumental Zone covers 5% of the park.
-You must buy a ticket to enter and visitors are limited to 400 every half hour.
+You must buy a ticket to enter, and visitors are limited to 1,400 every hour.
+Buying them online is recommended.
+Find out more here.

-It is here you will see the iconic dragon stairway.
-Be sure to visit the Hypostyle Room.
+There is a lot to see in the park.
+Don’t miss the Hypostyle Room.
 It is an open space featuring a multi-domed, tiled ceiling and 86 Doric columns.
 I missed the opportunity to get some fab photos.
 Please don’t make the same mistake.

-In this zone you will also see gingerbread-style buildings like the one pictured below, the colorfully tiled Greek Theater (or Nature Square), and the laundry room portico.
+You will also see gingerbread-style buildings, the colorfully-tiled Greek Theater (or Nature Square), and the laundry room portico.

-If you persist upward, you will be rewarded with spectacular views of Barcelona.
+If you walk upward through the park, you will be rewarded with spectacular views of Barcelona.

-You can find many non-Gaudi things to entertain you as well.
-Stroll the beach at Barceloneta, visit the Montserrat Monastery, shop at La Boqueria, or take a day trip to Cadaques to visit the Salvador Dali House Museum.
+You can find many non-Gaudi things in Barcelona.
+Stroll the beach at Barceloneta, check out the Montserrat Monastery, shop at the Mercado de La Boqueria, or take a day trip to Cadaques to see the Salvador Dali House Museum.

 Here are four of our favorite non-Gaudi attractions: